Tiger Woods winds up on wrong side of PGA tourney's cut line

 Despite his thrilling Masters victory last month, Tiger Woods finished his second round at this week's PGA Championship on the wrong side of the cut line.

 At 5 over par at Bethpage Black on Long Island, it became clear this wasn't going to be a Masters repeat.
-The cut was projected to be 4 over, The Associated Press reporter, though there was a chance it could move up to 3 over.
+The cut was projected to be 4 over, The Associated Press reported, though there was a chance it could move up to 3 over.

 By the way, Brooks Koepka finished up the round with a huge lead at the PGA Championship and another entry in the major championship record book.